Professor Michelle Holdsworth PhD, RD, RNutr (Public Health)

 Current Research Projects

 - Drivers of Food Choice Competitive Grants Program Dietary transitions in Ghanaian cities: mapping the factors in the social and physical food environments that drive consumption of energy dense nutrient-poor foods and beverages, to identify interventions targeting women and adolescent girls throughout the reproductive life course; 2017-2019.
-I lead the project.
+Role PI.

 - TACLED project: Transitions in African Cities Leveraging Evidence for Diet-related non communicable diseases This is a MRC-led Foundation Award to study dietary transitions in African cities in Ghana and Kenya.
 Foundation Awards represent the MRC's first phase of research funding anticipated from the £1.5bn Global Challenges Research Fund.
 This interdisciplinary partnership of ten co-applicants from five academic institutions across Ghana, Kenya and the UK.
 The project runs 2017-2019.
 Role PI.